IBM/charts/community/openwhisk/README.md

 In its default configuration, this chart will create the following Kubernetes resources:
 * Externally exposed Services
    * nginx -- used to access the deployed OpenWhisk via its REST API.
-By default exposed as a NodePort on port 31001.
+By default, exposed as a NodePort on port 31001.
 * Internal Services
    * apigateway, controller, couchdb, kafka, nginx, redis, zookeeper
 * OpenWhisk control plane Pods: